cjules0609/VegasAfterglow/README.md

 # Physical model configuration
 cfg.medium = "wind"        # Ambient medium: "wind", "ISM" (Interstellar Medium) or "user" (user-defined) cfg.jet = "powerlaw"       # Jet structure: "powerlaw", "gaussian", "tophat" or "user" (user-defined)

-# Optional: Advanced grid settings.
-Default (24, 24, 24) is optimized to converge for most cases.
-# cfg.phi_num = 24         # Number of grid points in phi direction
-# cfg.theta_num = 24       # Number of grid points in theta direction
-# cfg.t_num = 24           # Number of time grid points
 ```

 These settings affect how the model is calculated but are not varied during the MCMC process.